 \section{Methods}

-This section introduces some basic principles, namely biological and Boolean networks, introduces fuzzy operators and then describes how the proposed enhancement of Boolean networks is built.
-An example to illustrate it, together with its implementation, are also described.
+This section recalls some basic principles, namely biological and Boolean networks.
+It also introduces the continuous logical operators taken from fuzzy logic and then describes how the proposed enhancement of Boolean networks is built.
+An example together with its implementation are also described.